aoijs/website/src/content/docs/functions/addApplicationCommandPermissions.md

 ---
 title: $addApplicationCommandPermissions
-description: $addApplicationCommandPermissions will change permissions of a slash command.
+description: $addApplicationCommandPermissions will change the permissions of an application command.
 id: addApplicationCommandPermissions
 ---

+`$addApplicationCommandPermissions` will change the permissions of an application command.

 ## Usage